 - Great for better players with high swing speeds that need increased feel

-- Energetic outer core produces exciting distance with piercing shot shape
+- Energetic outer core produces exciting distance with a piercing shot shape

 - Great ball when played with new equipment for advantageous shotmaking ability